Sam Adams (Oregon politician): Personal life

 Because of the Irish birth of his maternal grandfather, Adams holds dual Irish and American citizenship.

 Adams had a recurring role on the IFC show Portlandia as assistant to Portland's fictional mayor played by Kyle MacLachlan.
 He also appeared as himself in a 2012 episode of the Portland-based NBC show Grimm.

 Adams, who is gay, remained closeted at work until he became Mayor Vera Katz's Chief of Staff in 1993.
 He broke the news to Katz for the first time in 1992 after she offered him the job as her campaign manager, to which she replied "Sweetie, I don't give a damn."
 In discussing not disclosing his sexuality, Adams noted he came from a "family of tough Montanans" where "there's a premium on being tough and strong, and being queer and a faggot wasn't strong."

 From 1992 until 2004, Adams was in a long-term relationship with Greg Eddie.
 During that time, in 1993, he was outed as gay by the alternative newspaper Willamette Week.
-In 2007, the former couple, in a challenge to the state constitution, filed suit against the State of Oregon to dissolve their domestic partnership and divide Adams' future pension.
+In 2007, the former couple, in a challenge to the state constitution, filed suit against the State of Oregon to dissolve their domestic partnership and divide Adams's future pension.

 Adams met his partner Peter Zuckerman, a journalist and author, in 2008.

 In 2005, Adams met Beau Breedlove, a 17-year-old interning for Oregon State Representative Kim Thatcher.
 In September 2007, Adams denied rumors of a sexual relationship between the two, saying of Breedlove, "He was looking for a mentor.
 I tried to be both prudent and useful to him."
 In January 2009, after being confronted with a story in Willamette Week, Adams admitted to having a sexual relationship with Breedlove.
-Breedlove confirmed Adams' accounts.
+Breedlove confirmed Adams's accounts.
 Adams apologized, saying he had lied to avoid accusations of grooming a minor and the likely disruption such allegations would cause in his mayoral campaign.
 Adams announced his intention to remain in office.